sonata-project/SonataAdminBundle/docs/reference/extensions.rst

 Configuration
 ~~~~~~~~~~~~~

-There are two ways to configure your extensions and connect them to an admin.
+There are three ways to configure your extensions and connect them to an admin.

 You can include this information in the service definition of your extension.
 Add the tag *sonata.admin.extension* and use the *target* attribute to point to